ojoaofernandes/labs/redux/README.md

 ## Motivation

-SPA (single-page applications) have become complicated and the code must manage more state than ever before.
-This state can include server responses, cached data, as well UI data such as selected tabs, spinners, pagination controls, and so on.
-At some point it is so hard to understand what happens that the application becomes opaque and non-deterministic.
+SPA (single-page application) has become complicated and the code must manage more state than ever before.
+This state can include server responses, cached data, as well as UI data such as selected tabs, spinners, pagination controls, and so on.
+At some point, it is so hard to understand what happens that the application becomes opaque and non-deterministic.

 This complexity is difficult to handle as we are mixing mutation and asynchronicity.
 Both can be great in separation, but together they create a perfect mess.
 Libraries like [React](https://reactjs.org/) attempt to solve this problem in the view layer.
 However, managing the state of the data is an empty field.
 This is where Redux comes in action.